-The City expects staff personnel and commissions to maintain a mutually respectful and professional relationship.
 The effectiveness of an advisory body is hampered by internal tension and personality conflicts.

-In the event a conflict does arise between an individual member and the staff, the member should approach the Chair who will, in turn, try to mediate the conflict.
-If the problem cannot be solved at this level, the Chair will approach the Department Director to which that commission is related, and as a last resort the matter will be brought to the attention of the City Administrator.
+In the event conflict does arise between an individual member and the staff, the member should approach the Chair, who will, in turn, try to mediate the conflict.
+If the problem cannot be solved at this level, the Chair will approach the Department Director to which that commission is related, and as a last resort, the matter will be brought to the attention of the City AdministratorManager.
 However, commissioners should make every effort to maintain a respectful and professional relationship with staff in order to facilitate and enhance the body's operation and effectiveness.

-Commissions are comprised of diverse groups of people and it is inevitable that not everyone will agree on every issue all of the time.
+Commissions are comprised of diverse groups of people, and it is inevitable that not everyone will agree on every issue all of the time.
 However, individual members should strive to maintain amicable relations amongst themselves.
 Personality conflicts only hamper an organization's effectiveness.